walu2/euruko-challenge-2018/README.md

 Write a function `measure(x, y, z)` which returns a series of steps to measure z litres of water using buckets with x and y litre capacities.

 #### 3. Submit your solution
-Please send an email with subject `euruko-challenge-2018 submission` to euruko18@meisterlabs.com.
+Please send an email with subject **euruko-challenge-2018 submission** to euruko18@meisterlabs.com.

 Please use the files `torsional.rb` and `bucket.rb` and fill in your implementation in the boilerplate provided.
+You can use the included tests to check your solution.
 You are allowed to create new methods/classes/modules.

 The solutions will be evaluated based on correctness followed by a combination of readablity and performance.